c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 }
 ```

->You specify a server-side streaming method by placing the *stream* keyword before the response type and a client-side streaming method by placing the *stream* keyword before the request type.

 >The *java_package* option overrides the package for the generated Java classes over the *package* keyword.
 If code is generated in another language, the *java_package* parameter will have no effect.